mvt-project/mvt/docs/development/index.md

         prerequisite_results = self.get_dependency_results(PrerequisiteModule)
 ```

 Selecting a single module also runs its transitive dependencies.

-If a dependency
+A module can only depend on modules the command it runs in also has.
+When a
+declared dependency is not among them, the command logs a warning naming the
+module and the missing dependency, skips that module and everything depending
+on it, and runs the rest of the analysis.
+Selecting such a module with
+`--module` therefore leaves nothing to run, which the warning explains.

-is unavailable or the dependency graph contains a cycle, the command logs a
+A cycle in the dependency graph is a programming error rather than a
-warning and does not run any modules.
+configuration problem: the command logs a warning and runs no modules at all.

 ## Custom modules